5 Mindfulness Techniques: Reduce Anxiety and Reclaim Focus

 How to Practice It:

-- Start from the top of your head and slowly move down to your toes.
+3. Start from the crown of your head and move slowly down to your toes, focusing on physical sensations.

 4. Mindful Journaling